AdobeDocs/experience-platform.en/help/query-service/essential-concepts/dataset-statistics.md

 >[!NOTE]
 >
->Computed statistics are stored in temporary tables that have session level persistence.
-You can access the results of the computations as any time during that session.
+>Computed statistics are stored in temporary tables that have session-level persistence.
+You can access the results of the computations at any time during that session.
 They cannot be accessed across different PSQL sessions.

 You can see the statistics that were computed with the `ANALYZE TABLE COMPUTE STATISTICS` command with the `SHOW STATISTICS FOR <alias_name>` command.
-Through the combination of these commands, you can now compute column statistics on either the entire dataset, a subset of a dataset, all columns, or a subset of columns.
+You can also limit the scope of the statistical analysis to either the entire dataset, a subset of a dataset, all columns, or a subset of columns.

 >[!IMPORTANT]
 >